 A cash-out auto refinance replaces your existing auto loan with a larger one based on the equity you have in your vehicle.
-After applying with a bank, credit union, or online lender, you’ll receive a new loan, with new terms, and a lump sum of cash you can use to consolidate your debts.
+After applying with a bank, credit union, or online lender, you’ll receive a new loan and a lump sum of cash you can use to consolidate your debts.

-This option ranks low on our list because vehicles depreciate quickly.
-In other words, with a cash-out auto refinance, you may soon have negative equity in your vehicle.
+But because vehicles depreciate quickly, a cash-out auto refinance could leave you with negative equity in your vehicle.
 This can be a problem should you want to sell the car or if you get in an accident.
-For instance, if your car is declared a total loss, your insurance company will only cover the actual cash value of the vehicle, potentially leaving you with a loan balance to take care of.
+For instance, if your car is declared a total loss after an accident, your insurance company will only cover the actual cash value of the vehicle, potentially leaving you with a loan balance to take care of.

 Depending on how much equity your vehicle has, you may not be able to make a significant dent in your debt balance.
-If you can’t keep up with payments, you risk having your vehicle repossessed.
+And, if you can’t keep up with payments, you risk having your vehicle repossessed.

-You have five years to repay the loan plus interest.
+You have five years to repay the 401(k) loan plus interest when you use the loan to consolidate debt.
 Otherwise, any unpaid amount is considered an early withdrawal and will be subject to a penalty and income tax.
-If you leave your job, you’ll have to repay the loan by the due date of your next tax return or face early withdrawal penalties.
-You may avoid the penalties by rolling over all or part of the loan’s outstanding balance to an IRA or eligible retirement plan by the tax return due date.
+If you leave your job, you may have to repay the loan by the due date of your next tax return or face early withdrawal penalties.
+You may avoid the penalties by rolling over all or part of the remaining loan balance to an eligible retirement plan or IRA by the tax filing deadline.

-This option should be considered only as a last resort.
 Borrowing from retirement poses a risk to your retirement savings.
-Even if you make contributions while repaying the loan, you give up years of potential earnings on the amount you borrowed, which can impact your future retirement.
+Even if you make contributions while repaying the loan, you give up years of potential earnings through compound interest.

 Where to Go For Help If You Need It